Antonie Jüngst

-Antonie Jüngst (born 13 June 1843 in Werne; died 8 June 1918 in Münster) was a Westphalian writer and poet.
+Antonie Jüngst (June 13, 1843 – June 8, 1918) was a Westphalian writer and poet.

 Life

-Antonie Jüngst was a great-granddaughter of the law professor Wolrad Burchardi.
+Antonie Jüngst was born in Werne on June 13, 1843.
+She was a great-granddaughter of the law professor Wolrad Burchardi.
 After the early death of her parents, she came into the family of the councillor of justice Crone, who initially lived in Rheine, later in Münster.
 She was sent to the Ursulines at St. Leonhard in Aachen for her education.
 Back in Münster, she received a great deal of inspiration, especially from the poet and philosopher Christoph Bernhard Schlüter, the friend of Annette von Droste-Hülshoff.

 With her foster parents, and after the death of her foster father with her mother alone, she traveled extensively to Switzerland, Thuringia and Italy.
 She turned these inspirations into poetry.
 She wrote poems, short stories and epics.
 On her second trip to Rome in the spring of 1899, she was able to present her work "Roma aeterna" to Pope Leo XIII in a private audience.
 After the death of her foster mother in 1894, she worked in the charitable field in a leading position at the welfare organization.
 In December 1917, she suffered a stroke that confined her to bed.
 She did not survive another stroke.
+Jüngst died in Münster on June 8, 1918.